fasrc/ood-containerized-rstudio-server/Singularity/test_sing_images.md

 # Test Singularity Images

-This document contains tests used to verify that the Singularity image has the appropriate settings.
+This document contains tests that should be performed on a new Singularity image before it is deployed on Open OnDemand.

+The tests were first developed for release 3.15, when Nathan Weeks added Python-R integration and have evolved for newest releases.

 Tests are separated into two categories:

 1. Python packages via `pip`: these installs are typically done from the RStudio Server terminal.
-2. Python packages via `reticulate` R library: these installs are typically done from RStudio Server R console/shell.
+2. Python packages via R library `reticulate`: these installs are typically done from RStudio Server R console/shell.

 ## Python packages via `pip`